owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

 1. Right click the script area to show the assistant.
 2. Choose LINE from the drop-down.
 3. Tick the Direction checkbox and select Up from the drop-down.
-4. Tick the Colour 1 (Fill) checkbox and select 1 in the drop-down.
-5. Click Create Shape.
+4. Click Create Shape.

 If all goes to plan you should now have a line travelling up the screen for every two which travel down, notice that the lines going up and the lines going down are in sync.

-Our script so far looks like this:
+Our script so far looks like this (omitting the color declarations for clarity):

     LINE(1,2);[2];[3];

     LINE(1);
         up;   // direction